find your perfect postgrad program

 Towards the end of your time as a postgraduate student you will be faced with the question of ‘what shall I do next?’.
 After your studies looks at this in some detail.
 An important source of help and guidance will be the university Careers Advisory Service, who have experience and expertise in supporting students in thinking about a career.
 You will find that the Careers Service often run work experience schemes, career planning courses and sessions with employers to provide information about different jobs.
 Do make contact with them early on to find out about the range of services on offer.

 Every university will have a counselling service.
-This will be able to provide independent support to students who feel they have personal or academic problems that they cannot resolve easily themselves.
+Student wellbeing is of paramount importance and the counselling team will be able to provide independent support to students who feel they have personal or academic problems that they cannot resolve easily themselves.
 The main purpose of the counselling service is to provide support through listening to students and, if appropriate, helping them to develop a strategy for dealing with issues or providing guidance on additional support and help.
 All counselling services will be free of charge, totally confidential and staffed by trained counsellors with substantial experience of dealing with the issues that students face.
 Your tutor, your programme handbook, the Student Union or the university website will be able to tell you how to contact the counselling service.

 Outside a university

-Outside the university there are a number of services that you will be able to use to support your academic studies, and we shall look briefly here at the most useful ones.
+Outside the university there are a number of services and resources that you will be able to use to support your academic studies, and we shall look briefly here at the most useful ones.